xicato/xig-documentation/api_doc.md

 * **Error Response:**

   * **Code:** 404 NOT FOUND <br />
-  **Meaning:** The server isn't up.
+  **Meaning:** The server isn't up or an incorrect URL was requested.

     OR

   * **Code:** 500 Internal Server Error<br />
   **Meaning:** The server had an error.
-Tail the error log and send it over for someone to examine.
+If the error is persistent, a `/reload` request should be sent to the gateway to clear the issue.
+For further analysis, pull the logs from the gateway through the XIG Admin Panel and send along with details of the issue being seen to support@xicato.com.

 * **Notes:**

   Current as of 2017-7-12

-  To see a pretty-printed version of this call, issue a `GET` request to `/devices/pretty`; this is _*NOT*_ interchangeable with the regular version as it is wrapped in HTML tags so it will render properly.
+  To see a pretty-printed version of this call, issue a `GET` request to `/devices/pretty`; this is _*NOT*_ interchangeable with the regular version as it is wrapped in HTML tags so it will render in a more human readable format.

 ----

 **Show Devices with Groups**
 ----
+**Change Status:** No API call changes made in V1.7.0.

   Return a list of devices at the given gateway, along with some information
 * **URL**